 By the 1970s, housing prices in San Francisco shot up.
 Higher prices presented a choice between gentrification for the Fillmore District south of Geary Boulevard or some other redevelopment approach that succeeded elsewhere.
 Other cities, notably Baltimore, employed an imaginative redevelopment program that attracted $1 of private money for every $1 dollar of public money invested.

-Rewind for a minute.
+Rewind.
 Imagine $50 million federal funds coupled with $50 million of private investment in the 1970s.
 That works out to an average of about $30,000 in low interest loans for 3,383 businesses and Victorian houses that could have been rebuilt when prices were relatively cheap, instead of public housing.
 A large park area could have been created as well.
 A new black urban middle class could have joined the last remaining black middle class moved out.
 Of course other cultures would also have moved in over time, but it would have happened more organically to preserve the rich heritage of the district, just as Italian heritage is preserved in North Beach despite integration.
 San Francisco would have had another strong tourism district, better schools in the area and a lower crime rate.
-Instead, it missed a second opportunity for the Fillmore.
+Instead, it missed a second opportunity for the Fillmore District revival.

-The good news is that Willie Brown, San Francisco's first black mayor (1995-2003), called in a lot of chips to help re-establish a Fillmore Entertainment District.
-Sparked by re-opening of the Fillmore Theater, Rasselas jazz club, Sheba's Piano Lounge, 1300 on Fillmore and Yoshi's, a partial revival has occurred.
+The good news is that Willie Brown, San Francisco’s first black mayor (1995-2003), called in a lot of chips to help revive a Fillmore Entertainment District.
+Sparked by re-opening of the Fillmore Theater, Rasselas jazz club, Sheba’s Piano Lounge, 1300 Fillmore and Yoshi’s, a partial revival has occurred.
 How the story ends is one for debate.